Gerald and Charlene Gallego: Charlene Williams

-Charlene Adell Williams was born on October 19, 1956, (Note: Some sources list her date of birth as October 10, but the California Birth Index and a 1956 issue of The Record confirm she was born on October 19.) in Stockton, California, to parents Charles and Mercedes (née Whorton) Williams.
+Charlene Adell Williams was born on October 19, 1956, (Note: Some sources list her date of birth as October 10, but the California Birth Index and a 1956 issue of The Record confirm she was born on October 19.) in Stockton, California, to Charles and Mercedes (née Whorton) Williams.
 Raised in Sacramento, she was described as a smart, shy child from a supportive home with a steady source of income.
 Her father was a well-known businessman who served as the vice president of a chain of meat markets.
 As part of their professional lives, he and his wife frequently traveled.

-Charlene was lauded in her early years for her academic performance, but at around 13 years old she started abusing amphetamine, marijuana, alcohol, and engaging in sex.
-She attended Rio Americano High School where she averaged a B letter grade, played the violin in the school orchestra, and was a member of the California Scholarship Federation.
+Charlene was lauded in her early years for her academic performance, but at around 13 years old she started abusing amphetamine, marijuana and alcohol, and engaging in sex.
+She attended Rio Americano High School where she averaged a B letter grade, was a member of the California Scholarship Federation, and played the violin in the school orchestra, where she was regarded as talented enough to be invited to practice at the San Francisco Conservatory of Music.
 After graduating in 1974, she opened a furniture store in Folsom with the financial assistance of her mother and grandmother.
 She then enrolled at California State University majoring in psychology, but dropped out after one semester.
 Because of her overly flirty behavior with male co-workers, she was disliked at work and developed a reputation as a nymphomaniac.